facebook/docusaurus/website/docs/docusaurus-core.md

 ### `onRouteUpdate({location})`

-Set the page field to current location on the default tracker, such that subsequent hits on this page are attributed to this page.
+If the current rendering environment is on client i.e. `ExecutionEnvironment.canUseDOM === true`, then `onRouteUpdate({location})`  updates the Google Analytics plugin by setting the page value to current path, inorder to measure the number of views one had for a particular page on the website.
 Recommended for Single-page Applications.

 Usage example: